-No San Francisco banh mi list is complete without Saigon Sandwich.
-They make the best banh mi in the city, which is what keeps us coming back again and again.
+Saigon Sandwich makes the best bánh mì in town, which is why we have no problem showing up to this spot whenever the desire for well-marinated meats hits.
 The bread is lightly crispy on the outside, and soft in the center.
 And the ratio of pickled carrots to mayo to spiciness is true perfection.
-Our favorite banh mi spot is located just outside of Little Saigon in the Tenderloin, and is cash-only.
-We like getting the juicy roasted pork version there, but they also have tofu, chicken, and a special combo with ham, pork, and pâté is never a bad idea either.
+Our favorite bánh mì spot is located just outside of Little Saigon in the Tenderloin, and is cash-only.
+We like getting the version with juicy roasted pork, but going for the tofu, chicken, or special combo with ham, pork, and pâté is never a bad idea either.